opensearch-project/sql/sql-jdbc/docs/tableau.md

 ### Specify the JDBC driver

-Place the `opendistro-sql-jdbc-x.x.x.x.jar` file in the folder for your operating system.
+Place the `opensearch-sql-jdbc-x.x.x.x.jar` file in the folder for your operating system.
 (Create the folder if it doesn't already exist.)

 | Platform | Driver Path |
 |---|---|